 Most varieties used by commercial growers are hybrids, generally labeled (F1), which are crosses produced by controlled pollination between 2 different varieties to select for the desirable characteristics of each.
 Seed produced by F1 hybrids are not genetically stable, and tend not to breed true if saved.
 Plants produced from hybrid seed tend to be more productive and vigorous, and may be bred for resistance to specific diseases.

 Heirloom varieties, which are open-pollinated and breed true from their own seed, are very popular in the marketplace.
 A great number of different varieties are grown and many have a following associated with individual markets.
 Try a number of varieties and continue to grow those your customers like.
-Most heirloom varieties carry no disease resistance and care must be taken to avoid diseases like Verticillium and Fusarium.
+Most heirloom varieties carry no disease resistance.
+Verticillium and Fusarium can be particularly problematic.
 Use of cultural practices like field rotations and good sanitation is key.

 |Tomato Varieties - Outdoor|